 Gather and store the following data:

 - Status (Running or Stopped)

 - Program Run Time with the Program Number that is Running

 Once connected record the data for one job that will run, even if it’s for a few days.
 Be sure to start recording the data before the operator starts the setup process.

 Create a timeline view.
 It’s possible to use some basic data visualization tools too.

-We also have a product called SensrTrx that can connect to nearly any machine and visualize any of the machine’s data in timeline charts.
-In addition, the platform provides downtime reason codes, analysis, and much more valuable data that you can gather from the plant floor.
-Although the information that the SensrTrx platform provides is extremely valuable, for this example we will stick to the basics.
+Sometimes we also use OTF (off-the-shelf) products that can connect to nearly any machine and visualize any of the machine’s data in timeline charts.
+In addition, these platforms provide downtime reason codes, analysis, and much more valuable data that you can gather from the plant floor.
+Although the information that these platforms provides is extremely valuable, for this example we will stick to the basics.

 An interesting point is that for this example, the data can be raw from the machine.
 There is no additional contextual data needed.
 We most often work with additional contextual data because it significantly extends the value of the machine data.
 However, in this situation, the only contextual data we need is the dates/times and the job being run.